Fox Hills Cash Review: Read This Before You Borrow

 • Their tribal immunity removes almost all legal leverage that a borrower might have in other lending relationships

-If it’s at all possible, borrow money from some other lender, preferably one with a license and respect for state laws.
-Those who have no alternatives (or have already taken out a loan) should try to pay the balance off as soon as possible to limit interest costs.
+If possible, borrow money from some other lender, preferably one with a license and respect for state laws.
+Those with no alternatives (or have already taken out a loan) should try to pay the balance off as soon as possible to limit interest costs.

-While we’d never recommend going through with it, filling out Fox Hills Cash’s application is a simple and easy process.
-Again, it’s all online, and most people should be able to fill it out in just a few minutes.
+While we’d never recommend going through with it, filling out Fox Hills Cash’s application is a simple and easy.
+Again, it’s all online, and most people should be able to complete it in just a few minutes.

 Their FAQ page states that all it takes to qualify for a loan from them is the following: “You must receive regular income and have an active bank account that has been open for at least ninety (90) days.
 You must also receive an income of at least $1,500 per month.
 Military personnel and individuals with dependents in the military are not eligible.”